rxdu/fall_risk_project_ros/README.md

 sudo apt-get install ros-hydro-rosbridge-server
 ```

-4.How to use OpenCV in a ROS node
+4.Using OpenCV in a ROS node
 ------------------

 This article can give you a idea about how it works: